chocolatey/choco/COMMITTERS.md

 In all cases politeness goes a long way.
 Please thank folks for contributions - they are going out of their way to help make the code base better, or adding something they may personally feel is necessary for the code base.

+Please be VERY familiar with [CONTRIBUTING](https://github.com/chocolatey/choco/blob/master/CONTRIBUTING.md) and follow the process as well.

 ## Terminology

 **contributor** - A person who makes a change to the code base and submits a change set in the form of a pull request.